Outcome OS

 1

-Write one clear primary goal you actually care about.
+Write down one clear goal you actually care about.

 2

-Add two or three recurring habits you want to see every day or week.
+Add two or three recurring tasks you want to keep visible each day or week.

 3